 RIDE: Johnstown Inclined Plane

 There’s nothing like a devastating flood to kick transportation technology into high gear.
-Built one year after Johnstown’s greatest disaster, and opened in 1891 as an escape route should another flood hit, this counterbalance funicular remains the steepest vehicular incline in the world.
+Built one year after Johnstown’s greatest disaster, and opened in 1891 as an escape route should another flood hit, the Johnstown Inclined Plane – a counterbalance funicular – remains the steepest vehicular incline in the world.

 It initially transported horses and wagons up the steep mountain, and can now haul automobiles as well as humans.
 Once transporting over a million people a year, nowadays, the Inclined Plane takes 100,000 locals and visitors yearly up the mountain.